-Through an agreement with the Public Health Management Corporation (PHMC), the Drexel University Dornsife School of Public Health has access to the Southeast Pennsylvania Household Health Survey for even years 2000 through 2014.
+Through an agreement with the Public Health Management Corporation (PHMC), the Drexel University Dornsife School of Public Health has access to the biannual Southeast Pennsylvania Household Health Survey for years 2000 through 2018.
 Data have been compiled on vital records, inpatient and outpatient/ambulatory care discharge data for Pennsylvania.

 How to request data

-The Urban Health Collaborative makes data available to Drexel University faculty, research staff, post-doctoral fellows and students.
-To request data, please submit a proposal briefly describing the project.
-The proposal should be between two and three-pages and must include the following information:
+Non-UHC Drexel faculty, research staff, post-doctoral fellows, and students can request data from the UHC by submitting a proposal that briefly describes the project to UHCData@drexel.edu.
+The proposal should be between two and three pages and should include the following information: